nix-rust/nix/CONVENTIONS.md

 should be added.
 Normally, there should be a new interface that will replace the old one, so a note should be something like: "`<New Interface>` should be used instead".

+## Where to put a test

+If you want to add a test for a feature that is in `xxx.rs`, then the test should be put in the corresponding `test_xxx.rs` file unless you cannot do this, e.g., the test involves private stuff and thus cannot be added outside of Nix, then it is allowed to leave the test in `xxx.rs`.